Matnog Sorsogon Travel Guide

 - You may wait for the buses from Visayas/Mindanao bound for Manila (Php980).
 No specific time for these buses but this one is a very convenient option.

 - If you are going back to Legazpi City/Airport, just alight the bus when you reach Daraga, Albay (Php197-Php200 per person).
 From Daraga, Albay, you can ride a jeepney bound for Legazpi (Php8 per person)

 Entrance Fee: Donation only

 This island is roughly 25 minutes away from the mainland.
 It is a privately owned piece of land and hasn’t been commercialized yet, making it more alluring!
-No structure nor resorts is available in this beautiful piece of paradise — less crowd and more privacy – just my perfect type of sanctuary.
+No structure nor resorts are available in this beautiful piece of paradise -- less crowd and more privacy – just my perfect type of sanctuary.
 The sand appears pinkish under broad daylight when viewed from afar.

 JUAG MARINE SANCTUARY

 Jauag Marine Sanctuary is in a lagoon with bamboo platforms and a hut on stilts on the side of the islet.
 There are other rundown shacks made of nipa and bamboo which you can see in the horizon, sitting above the crystal clear water with a teeming collection of marine life.